 Later that week, I received a delivery of non-perishable items that someone left at my door.
 I heard that even cardboard boxes can carry the coronavirus.
 How am I supposed to keep this box from being touched by other people in the house?
 Putting on a fresh pair of rubber gloves, I grabbed a fresh box of jumbo garbage bags and picked two out.
 Wow they were big!
 I carefully placed the box in the bag.
 Only one bag did the trick.
 With a roll of clear tape, I sealed the trash bag securely and left the box in the garage.
 I am waiting to hear the latest time span of how long to keep my carton quarantined.

-As I read about the various states canceling the plastic ban law, I am also learning about the disadvantages of this law to begin with.
-Governor Baker, of Massachusetts was asked by the state’s Food Administration, last week, to cancel the bag ban.
+As I read about the various states canceling the new plastic bag ban law, I am also learning about the disadvantages of this law to begin with.
+Governor Baker, of Massachusetts was asked by the state’s Food Administration, last week, to cancel the new plastic bag ban.

 “With identified community transmission, it is important that shoppers keep their reusable bags at home given the potential risk to baggers, grocers and customers.”